-Join guided cruises out of Newport Harbor and Dana Point to explore remarkable marine habitat that’s home to huge numbers of whales, dolphins, and sea lions.
-The underwater Newport Canyon brings nutrient-rich waters close to shore, so you don’t have to travel very far before the show begins.
+Join guided cruises from Newport Beach ’s Newport Harbour and Dana Point, which has been dubbed the Dolphin and Whale Watching Capital of the World®, to explore a remarkable marine habitat that’s home to huge numbers of whales, dolphins and sea lions.
+The underwater Newport Canyon brings nutrient-rich waters close to the shore, so you don’t have to travel very far before the show begins.

-Prime time is during the annual migration of gray whales, December through April, though whales visit these waters year round.
-May to October you might see blue whales, which can grow more than 100 feet/31 metres long.
+The best time is during the annual migration of grey whales, from December to April, though whales visit these waters year round.
+Between May and October you might see blue whales, which can grow to be more than 100 feet long.

-Inside Tip: Celebrate cetaceans during the annual Dana Point Festival of Whales, a leviathan-sized March event with lectures, whale-watch outings, and a parade.
+Insider tip: celebrate cetaceans during the annual Dana Point Festival of Whales, a leviathan-sized March event with lectures, whale-watch outings and a parade.

-After marveling at the model of a giant blue whale in the Aquarium of the Pacific in Long Beach, go see the real thing on whale watching trips from the adjacent harbor, or head out from San Pedro to the west.
-Just offshore, you have a good chance to spot blue whales June through October and migrating gray whales December to mid-May.
+After marvelling at the model of a giant blue whale in the Aquarium of the Pacific in Long Beach, go and see the real thing on whale-watching trips from the adjacent harbour, or head out from San Pedro to the west.
+When’s the best time?
+Just offshore, you have a good chance of spotting blue whales from June to October and migrating grey whales from December to mid-May.
 With luck, you’ll spy humpbacks and orcas too.

-Near the aquarium, Harbor Breeze Yacht Charters and Cruises heads out in modern catamarans with stadium seating for daily whale watching cruises throughout the year.
-Listen to educators from the aquarium as they describe the marine life you’ll see along the coast, including common and bottlenose dolphins.
-In San Pedro, Spirit Cruises casts off for 2-hour tours in search of gray whales from January through March.
-Don’t see any whales?
-You’ll get a pass for another trip.
+Near the aquarium, Harbor Breeze Yacht Charters and Cruises heads out in modern catamarans with stadium seating for daily whale-watching cruises throughout the year.
+Listen to educators from the aquarium as they describe the marine life you will see along the coast, including common and bottlenose dolphins.
+In San Pedro, Spirit Cruises casts off for 2-hour tours in search of grey whales from January to March.
+Didn't see any whales?
+You’ll get a ticket for another trip.

-For spying whales from land, head about 9 miles/14 kilometres west of San Pedro to Point Vicente Interpretive Center.
-Perched on a rocky promontory along the scenic Palos Verdes Peninsula, this site is one of Southern California’s premier locations for viewing the gray whale migration from land.
-In the center, check out exhibits on gray whale natural history, including a life-size model of a calf.
-Observers from the American Cetacean Society use the center’s deck for their annual whale census.
+For spying whales from land, head about nine miles west of San Pedro to Point Vicente Interpretive Center.
+Perched on a rocky promontory along the scenic Palos Verdes Peninsula, this site is one of Southern California’s premier locations for viewing the grey whale migration from land.
+In the centre, check out exhibits on grey whale natural history, including a life size model of a calf.
+Observers from the American Cetacean Society use the centre’s platform for their annual whale census.